kstenschke/doShell/README.md

 This project is a transpiler and an interpreter for running doShell scripts.

-Some possible usecases for doShell are End-to-End testing, infoSec reconnaisance and creation of productivity macros.
+Some possible doShell usecases are End-to-End testing, infoSec reconnaisance and creation of productivity macros.